-Milo Jelly Sago Salad is a mouth-watering dessert popular in Philippines made with jelly made out of jelly powder, sugar and milo powder and boiled tapioca pearl.
-It is added to the mixture of boiled water sugar, all-purpose cream and condensed milk.
+Milo Jelly Sago Salad is a popular Filipino salad dessert made by mixing boiled water, sugar, all-purpose cream and condensed milk with boiled tapioca pearl and with milo jelly made out of jelly powder, sugar and milo powder.
 This yummy kitchen recipe will guide you by step by step instruction to make the best Milo Jelly Sago Salad you ever eaten

 CREAMY MILO JELLY SAGO SALAD